libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 #### Guidelines for Tuning the Scoring Function

-`TBD`: We are currently developing multiple types of simulations that will inform us on how to best recommend tunning the Scoring function.
+`TBD`: We are currently developing multiple types of simulations that will inform us on how to best recommend tuning the Scoring function.
 We will update this section once that work is complete

 #### Extended Validators